Skip to contents

 motif

-A 'glyrepr_structure' object, an IUPAC-condensed structure string, or a known motif name (use available_motifs() to see all available motifs).
+A 'glyrepr_structure' object, a glycan structure string, or a known motif name (use all_motifs() to see all available motifs).
+For glycan structure strings, all formats supported by glyparse::auto_parse() are accepted, including IUPAC-condensed, WURCS, GlycoCT, and others.

 alignment